sassoftware/esp-studio-examples/Basic/lua_pattern/README.md

        - When the Included Fields column is empty, all Lua fields are passed to the event.
 When you select Lua fields in the Included Fields column, only those fields are passed to the event.
        - Selecting a check box in the Send Events column sends all previously matched events into the Lua function.
 It can be more efficient to not send all events into the function.
 The code that is specified in the **Lua Code** section window can put data into the pattern context.
 In that case, access to previous events is not needed when you define events.
 9. Click **Next**.
 10. On the **Logic Expression** page, observe that the pattern contains the following logic expression: `fby{200 milliseconds}(e1, e2, e3)`<br>This logic expression specifies that `e1` must occur to start a timer.
 Then `e2`, followed by `e3`, must occur within 200 milliseconds of `e1`.
-The time is based on the `trade_time` field, rather than system time, because this field was specified as the pattern's time field on the **Name, Index Fields, and Time Fields** page.<br>The logic expression does not use the Lua language.
+The time is based on the `trade_time` field, rather than system time, because this field was specified as the pattern's time field on the **Initialize** page.<br>The logic expression does not use the Lua language.

 ## Test the Project and View the Results